Leadership

 Vice Chair

 Randall grew up in Wycliffe, spending his formative years in Cameroon as his parents Bert and Wilma Visser served with Wycliffe.
 Since moving back to Canada to complete a Bachelor of Science at Dalhousie University, Randall has gone on to become a Chartered Professional Accountant, and has spent over a decade working for various cabinet ministers and ministries of the Government of Canada.
 He previously served his church as a board member and treasurer and as a general director of a private Christian school.
-Randall, his wife Cassandra and two young daughters recently moved from Ottawa to Manitoba to be closer to family.
+Randall, his wife Cassandra and their three young children live in Manitoba.

 Heather Geertsma